weston-bailey/RESTful-API-planning/README.md

     * as a sub note, notice that this allows us to avoid url/route _anti-patterns_ such as redundancies like `POST /users/new` or `PATCH /users/:user_id/update` which communicates nothing extra by lengthening the url with useless information that is not related to the resource that is having an action taken on it.
 * when `POST`ing, `PUT`ing, `PATCH`ing, or `DELETE`ing there are different options on how to handle the response, the best choice being dependant on how your API needs to work

-### Planning Further Functionality
+### Planning Blog Functionality

 Our API is off to a great start, lets talk about some of the other features we need to implement:

 * CRUD on blogs, which have a relationship to users
 * CRUD on comments, which has a relationship with users and comments

 Lets start with CRUDing blogs.
 URLs will need to describe the relationship to users, but only when necessary.
 Take a moment to consider, when is the user who owns a blog important information to transmit in the URL?
 What CRUD actions would require the user id?
 Which HTTP methods map to those CRUD Actions?
+Sometimes a url with more than one variadic route parameter is referred to as a _Compound Url_.

 <details>
     <summary>Reveal the Answer</summary>